John de Warenne, 6th Earl of Surrey: Early life and marriage

-Second Barons' War
+Early career and Second Barons' War

 By 1260, Warenne had joined the party of Simon de Montfort, but switched back to the king's side in 1263.
 In April 1264, he and Roger de Leybourne were besieged by de Montfort at Rochester Castle.
 In May of the same year Warenne was present for the Battle of Lewes (fought near his ancestral home, Lewes Castle).
 After the capture of the king and Prince Edward he fled to the Continent, where he remained for about a year.
 His estates were confiscated but were subsequently restored.
 He returned to fight in the campaign which culminated in the Battle of Evesham, the Battle of Chesterfield and the siege of Kenilworth Castle.

+In 1270, Warenne and Alan la_Zouche became involved in a dispute over two manors in Northamptonshire.
+On 19 June the trial was proceeding before the justices at Westminster Hall.
+On 1 July 1270 at Westminster Hall, Warenne attacked both Zouche and his son.
+Zouche died of his wounds on 10 August 1270, while Warenne was fined heavily for the assault.

-Warenne served in Edward I's Welsh campaigns in 1277, 1282, and 1283.
-In 1282 he received the Lordship of Bromfield and Yale in Wales.
+Warenne served in King Edward I's Welsh campaigns in 1277, 1282 and 1283.
+In 1282, Edward awarded him the Lordship of Bromfield and Yale in Wales, which was taken from Prince Gruffudd Fychan I and his son Madog Crypl.
+He also started the construction of his castle there named Holt Castle, which was continued by his son William.
 A good part of the following years were spent in Scotland.
 He was one of the negotiators for the 1289 treaty of Salisbury and for the 1290 treaty of Birgham, and accompanied the king on Edward's 1296 invasion of Scotland where he commanded the only major field action of that year in the Battle of Dunbar.

 Scotland

 On 22 August 1296, the king appointed him "warden of the kingdom and land of Scotland".
-However Warenne returned to England a few months later claiming that the Scottish climate was bad for his health.
-The following spring saw the rebellion of William Wallace, Warenne was ordered to lead his army North by the King after initially refusing to return to Scotland.
+However, Warenne returned to England a few months later claiming that the Scottish climate was bad for his health.
+The following spring saw the rebellion of William Wallace, Warenne was ordered to lead his army North by the king after initially refusing to return to Scotland.
 He was defeated by Wallace at the Battle of Stirling Bridge and fled to York.

 Nevertheless, the king appointed Warenne captain of the next campaign against the Scots in early 1298.
 He raised the siege of Roxburgh and re-took the town of Berwick.
 The king himself took the field later that year, and Warenne was one of the commanders during the decisive English victory at the Battle of Falkirk.

 In the 1300 campaign, Warrene commanded one of four cavalry units in Edward I's army.
-On 8 August, near the estuary of the Cree, Edward ordered his men and Warenne's to charge at a Scottish force - causing the Scots to flee.
+On 8 August, near the estuary of the Cree, Edward ordered his men and Warenne's to charge at a Scottish force—causing the Scots to flee.